Aren’t Warm up / Cool Down – exercises the same?

 2. WD Bandy, JM Irion, M Briggler.
 The effect of static stretch and dynamic range of motion training on the flexibility of the hamstring muscles.
 J Orthop Sports Phys Ther.
 1998;27:295–300.

-We hope this was helpful and want to thank you for taking time out of your busy day to visit us.
-Follow us and share us with your family, friends and co-workers – share the gift of healthy reminders to stay active!
+We hope this was helpful to you and want to thank you for taking time out of your busy day to visit us.
+Follow us and share the gift of healthy reminders to stay active!

 As always, wishing you the best of health!!